Alleged Father Unavailable/Unwilling?

 Grandparent DNA testing compares the genetic material of two or more individuals to determine the statistical probability of whether or not the alleged grandmother and/or grandfather share a biological relationship with the tested child or children.

 A Grandparent DNA test can establish paternity in-directly by analyzing the alleged father’s parent'(s) DNA against a possible grandchild.
 Most importantly this is very helpful when the alleged father is unavailable or unwilling to perform a DNA test.

-We recommend you use both grandparents to to fill in the blanks for the missing alleged father, but 1 grandparent may be used if non other are able.
+We recommend you use both grandparents to to fill in the blanks for the missing alleged father.
+Only one grandparent can be used when both grandparents are not available.
 It is also very helpful to add the mother of the child (FREE) if possible to help conclusiveness.

 We offer premium tests at very affordable prices

-Our grandparent DNA test can analyse almost 150% more markers than the standard 16 marker grandparent test, and almost 50% more markers than the premium 25 marker grandparent test offered by many competitors.
+Our grandparent DNA test can analyze almost 150% more markers than the standard 16 marker grandparent test, and almost 50% more markers than the premium 25 marker grandparent test offered by many competitors.